chris-short/chrisshort.net/content/post/ansible-lineinfile-be-damned/index.md

 Most people on IRC (#ansible) tend to agree, lineinfile is not a very good module in practice.
 Even [Brain Coca says to avoid the lineinfile module](https://groups.google.com/d/msg/ansible-project/vjquGCRcLJc/QEgebch_DQAJ).
 But, there is one use case I have found where line in file really excels.

+<iframe src="https://upscri.be/681a2d?as_embed" height="400" frameborder="0" style="width:100%;max-width:800px;margin:0 auto;"></iframe>

+If you are not using the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) you are really missing out.
+It is a great tool that is super easy to use to maintain [recommended SSL/TLS configurations](https://wiki.mozilla.org/Security/Server_Side_TLS#Recommended_configurations) on all your HTTP endpoints.

+We recently had a task to get our TLS configurations up to the latest recommended guidance as well as make those configurations as consistent as possible.
+But this meant we had to touch over 900 different customer impacting Apache configurations.

+Ansible to the rescue!
+But making and deploying templated configurations was going to be far too time-consuming to meet the self-imposed deadline we had set.
+This is the first time in my 2+ years of working with Ansible where I have come across a good use case for the lineinfile module.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <!-- chrisshort.net Responsive -->
 <ins class="adsbygoogle"